PostgreSQL settings

 Log min messages

 Management consoleAPICLITerraformDefines the PostgreSQL logging level.
 The system logs all messages with the selected severity level or higher.
-Possible values (in ascending order of severity):
+The possible values, from least to most severe, are:

 DEBUG5,DEBUG4,DEBUG3,DEBUG2,DEBUG1,INFO,NOTICE,WARNING,ERROR,LOG,FATAL, andPANIC.The default value is